 Recognize Storm Chasers

 Roofing companies locally, regionally, and nationally send their people out to neighborhoods, going door to door, after big storms offering inspections.
 This will happen very quickly and can be overwhelming for a homeowner with several companies you’ve never heard of knocking on your door.
-These companies may even try and present themselves as local companies even though in reality they are national companies only in town for a short time.
+These companies often hire top roofing SEO companies try and present themselves as local companies even though in reality they are national companies only in town for a short time.
 In fact, the most aggressive storm-chasing companies will come to town and lease an office for a short period, get a local phone number, and have yard signs printed within only a few days.
 If you become their customer at this time, you will most likely be dealing with them remotely along with a large pool of other customers from across the region.
 Working with a company like this is a hassle for homeowners, especially if there are any flaws that require warranty attention.
 So be sure to look online and verify that the contractor you choose has an established local office.

 How to Pick the Best Contractor: Research the Company’s History